Regine Tugade

-Biography
+Early life and education

 Regine Tugade was born January 28, 1998, in Dededo, Guam.
 Her parents, Rizaldy and Jeanelyn, are Filipinos who emigrated to Guam.

 Tugade began competing in athletics at age 12 because of her older sister.
 She attended John F. Kennedy High School, and went undefeated in the 100 m dash since her junior year.
 She lettered in athletics and earned All-Island gold medals four years in a row.
 Tugade was named the most valuable player for her senior season performance.
 She competed in the 100 m, 200 m, long jump, and triple jump.
 Tugade was not aware of the Naval Academy until her senior year, by then Tugade decided she wanted to attend.

+Career

 World Championships

 Tugade competed in the 2015 World Youth Championships, held in Cali, Colombia.
 She finished last in her heat in the 200 m with a time of 25.81, and did not advance.
 Later in the year, Tugade competed in the 2015 World Championships in Beijing, China.
 She placed 51 out of 54 competitors in the 100 m, finishing with a time of 12.60.
 She was the only Guamanian athlete to compete in either championship.

 She also competed in the 2017 World Championships.
 She ran in the 200 m, finishing 6th in her heat with a time of 26.22.
 Tugade did not advance to the semi-finals.